Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``statistics``: Statistics files. ``stat_$STRAIN_NAME_sRNA_blast.csv`` is the results of analysis of blast sRNA databases.
 ``stat_sRNA_class_Staphylococcus_aureus_HG003.csv`` is the results of classification of sRNA candidates.

-``tables``: sRNA tables for more details.
+``tables``: sRNA tables with more details.
 It also includes the ranking of sRNA candidates.
 ``for class`` is for different classes of sRNAs.
 ``best`` is the best results of sRNAs after filtering. ``all_candidates`` is for all candidates without filtering.